rust-lang/rust/active/0000-error-conventions.md

   > Note: the `try_` prefix would be replaced by a `_catch` catch if this RFC is
   > accepted.

+(Note: it is unclear whether these APIs will continue to provide both variants.)

 # Drawbacks